rails/sass-rails/README.md

 `require_self`. **<span style="color:#c00">DO NOT USE THEM IN YOUR SASS/SCSS FILES.</span>** They are very
 primitive and do not work well with Sass files.
 Instead, use Sass's native `@import` directive which `sass-rails` has customized to integrate with the conventions of your Rails projects.

-### Options

-The [list of supported options](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#options) can be found on the Sass Website with the following  caveats:

-1. Output compression is now controlled via the `config.assets.compress` boolean option instead of through the `:style` option.
-2. `:never_update` - This option is not supported.
-Instead set `config.assets.enabled = false`
-3. `:always_update` - This option is not supported.
-Sprockets uses a controller to access stylesheets in development mode instead of a full scan for changed files.
-4. `:always_check` - This option is not supported.
-Sprockets always checks in development.
-5. `:syntax` - This is determined by the file's extensions.
-6. `:filename` - This is determined by the file's name.
-7. `:line` - This is provided by the template handler.

 ## Features